 II.
 Stool analysis:

 a.
-Stool culture: Faces are placed in a growth medium to test for microscopic organisms that are in
+Stool culture: Faces are placed in a growth medium to test for microscopic organisms that are in large number/abnormally present.

 b.
 Stool guaiac: (Hemoccult test) Test to determine the presence of blood in the faces by adding the guaiac to the stool.
 Positive reaction indicates presence of blood in the stools.